Reza-dsh/geometryCode/README.md

 # geometryCode
-the general tool to make structures using parametric functions (implemented functions are wrinkles in form of ellipsoid and sin wave as well as nanotube.
+the general tool to make structures using parametric functions (implemented functions are wrinkles in form of ellipsoid and sine wave as well as nanotube.